petermarshall/blog/_pages/cv.md

 ## SIMUR.ES (Malaga, Spain)
 *February 2021 - present*

-**Skills:** DOTNET CORE, ASP.NET MVC, WEB API, C#, JavaScript, AWS, Micro services, Postgresql, Git, TDD, scrum, Okta, Jenkins, GraphQL, dapper, razor, BDDfy, rabbitMQ.
+**Skills:** DOTNET CORE, ASP.NET MVC, WEB API, C#, JavaScript, Azure, Azure Devops, Micro services, MySql, Git, TDD, scrum, YAML, razor.

-* Replacing the clients grant profiling and indexation services to enable them to de-couple from legacy 3rd party systems.
+* Developing an Anti Money Laundering Application, contributting to the all aspects of the project.
+Front end code in ASP.NET MVC, back end services in WEB API DOTNET CORE in C#.

+* This is a small startup, and as the senior developer I am responsible for CD and CI pipelines in Azure Devops.
+Setting up and maintaining the boards and backlogs in Azure Devops.

+* Because of the size and nature of this startup this role required me to be ultra flexible in working practices.
+Working both remotly and on site in Malaga, as well as working with developers and staff with varying degrees of english and software development experience.

 #### Senior Developer (contract)